Thailand assures foreign residents they can be vaccinated

 Less than 2% of all Thais have been inoculated for COVID-19, mostly health workers, but the government says it intends to vaccinate 70% by the end of the year.

-The effort gained urgency as new cases surged to about 2,000 a day, as deaths began escalating.
+The effort gained urgency as new cases surged to about 2,000 a day and deaths began escalating.

 On Thursday, Thailand reported 1,911 new cases and 18 new deaths, bringing the total number of confirmed infections to 76,811, with 336 deaths.
 Of the total cases, 47,948 cases were since April 1, along with most deaths.